The first thing you should know about your cover letter is that it will not get you a job.

 Once I’ve reviewed the cover letters, I send the ones that impress me to HR for a phone screen.

-If 0 out of 10 people submit a cover letter, then the three people who have the best resume get interviews.
+If 0 out of 10 people submit a cover letter, the three people with the best resume get interviews.

 If you don’t take the time to tell me you want the position, I’m going to assume this is one of 30 jobs you’ve applied for, and you’ll just take what you can get.